No more flying by the seat of your pants.

 Who is it for?

-Most leaders and potential leaders will benefit from it, but it is specifically aimed at:
+Most people will benefit from coaching, but it is specifically aimed at:

 - Designers of all flavours who are in or moving into leadership positions